wythers/auth/README.md

-# Modern Auth Framework for Gin
+# Modern Auth Middlewares for Gin

-A modern authentication framework for Gin, inspired by and reimagined from Authboss.
+A modern authentication Middlewares for Gin, inspired by and reimagined from Authboss.

 ## Why This Project?